 Education is central to the Wingfield Family Society mission.
 The key components in our educational endeavours are as follows:

 The Society’s annual meeting has been held each year since 1987.
-The program includes guided tours of historic sites in the United States as well as periodic trips to England and Ireland.
+The program includes guided tours of historic sites in the United States as well as periodic trips to Canada, England and Ireland.
 Local and nationally recognized speakers, as well as members, have presented talks on topics about Wingfield ancestors contributions in history, Wingfield family genealogy, and historic preservation of historic churches and sites with significant historic ties to the Wingfield family.

 Since the first meeting of Wingfield Family Society on May 1-3, 1987 in Ashland, Virginia, USA, the Society has published several books and publications that cover a wide range of historic topics relating to Wingfield ancestors and their contributions in history, as well as genealogies of many of the Wingfield families and their descendants.

 The Society’s website, www.wingfieldfamilysociety.org, contains historical information, news, profiles of officers, program promotion, a Wingfield store where all publications, and related items can be ordered, and member accessible genealogy information.

 The Edward Maria Wingfield Endowment was established in 2005 with the Association for the Preservation of Virginia Antiquities (APVA) to help educate the public and perpetually recognize Edward Maria Wingfield’s role as the Founder and First President of the Jamestown Colony.
 The Edward Maria Wingfield Endowment Committee liaisons with the APVA, monitors and strives to increase the size of the Endowment, and determines how best the investment income is spent annually.

 The development of strong ties with ancestral villages and towns and descendants located in England and Ireland are important part of the Society’s mission since its inception.